 Document everything that happens.
-It’s a good idea to speak up to the presiding where it happened, like an RA, professor, dean, or administrator.
+It’s a good idea to speak up to whomever presides over the place where the bullying took place, like an RA, professor, dean, or administrator.
 If they fail to act enough or at all, you can go to the next-highest-up person.

 Bullied at work?

 It’s a good idea to document everything that happens and then report the incident to your immediate supervisor or boss, or someone else you trust if your supervisor is the bully.
 When you do, it’s a good idea to be able to discuss what you’ve tried to stop the behavior, as well as what you’d like to see happen next.

 You should also document your own performance in the event that your workplace bully tries to undermine your competence and work ethic behind your back.